 Developing trusting relationships with community members requires proactive, sustained, open, honest, and transparent communication

-PRA was engaged by Seabridge Gold to develop a long-term community engagement plan to engage with all stakeholders – First Nations, governments and local communities – in support of its EA application process.
-PRA worked with Seabridge over six years to carry out a range of initiatives, including: create a dedicated project website to house information; develop project information materials, handouts, fact sheets, videos and posters for community information meetings; and develop monthly advertorials for the local newspapers to provide updates on project work, the EA process progress and efforts to give back to the community through sponsorship and support of local service providers.
-PRA also worked with Seabridge to set up and provide support at community information sessions.
-In addition, PRA undertook targeted media engagement to share news about the projects developments in the EA process and the company’s sponsorships and contributions to support local communities.
+PRA worked with the Project team over seven years to carry out a range of initiatives, including: created a dedicated project website to house information; developed project information materials, handouts, fact sheets, videos and posters for community information meetings; and developed monthly advertorials for the local newspapers to provide updates on project work, the EA process progress and efforts to give back to the community through sponsorship and support of local service providers.
+PRA also set up and provided support at community information sessions.
+In addition, PRA undertook targeted media engagement to share news about the Project’s developments in the EA process and the company’s sponsorships and contributions to support local communities.

 Approval rating from the stakeholders